Benjamin Moore Lenox Tan HC-44: Undertones & Real Home Use

 On the other hand, if your home is more traditional, colors like Lenox Tan can look reasonably timeless if the right furnishings and decor surround them.

-DOES LENOX TAN GO WITH CREAM CABINETS & TRIMS
+DOES IT GO WITH CREAM CABINETS & TRIMS

 Yes, Lenox Tan can be gorgeous with many of the most popular cream trim and cabinet colors (above and below).
 However, if your cabinets are cream and glazed, the color of the glazing can affect this slightly, so always sample carefully.

-DOES LENOX TAN GO WITH WOOD TRIMS & CABINETS?
+DOES IT GO WITH WOOD TRIMS & CABINETS?

 It depends on the stain of your wood.
 Lenox Tan can look stunning with many yellow-stained woods and can handle red-stained woods as long as they aren’t overly red and have some depth.
 However, it’s iffy with woods with a lighter pink undertone/stain, pickling, or graywash.

-As shown below, its green undertone can show up a bit more with some wood stains (as most don’t have green in them)…
+As shown below, its green undertone can show up a bit more with some wood stains (since most don’t contain green)…

 WHAT COLORS ARE SIMILAR TO LENOX TAN?